gana36/NBA_Salary/README.md

 ## 4. Next Steps and Extensions ⏭️🚀

-Based on feature importance insights from the **XGB and Random Forests** model, further optimization using **XGBoost** on the top 10 most important features.
+Based on feature importance insights from the **Random Forests** model, further optimization using **XGBoost** or **XGBoost** on the top 10 most important features.
 This advanced ensemble method could enhance the predictive accuracy of the model.

 ## 5. Limitations and Considerations ⚠️🔍